stouffer/EvoGeoModules/manuscript/manuscript.md

 ---
-title: Coevolution leave a stronger imprint on interactions than on community structure
+title: Coevolution leaves a stronger imprint on interactions than on community structure
 author: Timothée Poisot and Daniel B. Stouffer
 ---